 The Primo, produced by the Slovenian startup FLUX Performance, is an astounding electric dirtbike that boasts a range of incredible performance figures.
 With a frame-mounted electric motor featuring Formula 1-inspired straight-cut gears, the Primo is capable of cranking out 85hp and an impressive 553.2ft-lbs of torque at the rear wheel.
 The bike is powered by a 6.7kWh, 400V swappable battery that is housed in an aerospace-grade casing, which is fully waterproof.

 Additionally, the bike has several smart sensors, remote locking, GPS tracking, and the ability to adjust half-a-dozen different riding parameters on the fly.
 The Primo is also available in street-legal dual-sport and supermoto variants, featuring a perimeter-style aluminum cradle frame combined with a custom-designed cast swing-arm, an Öhlins’ twin-tube-tech-equipped TTX mono-shock, and a top-of-the-line 48mm inverted KYB fork.
-This bike is clearly a professional-grade machine that is designed to perform.
+This bike is a professional-grade machine that is designed to perform.

 CAKE KALK OR RACE